 Many times inpatient detox can be followed up with intensive outpatient care and recovery management through check-in appointments.
 Other times, an addict may prefer to have a continuous avenue to treatment.
 They may opt for an inpatient style type of care.
 Residential and inpatient options often work best when the environment plays a part in accessibility or temptation, hindering the process of rehabilitation and recovery.
 In these circumstances, several attempts may be necessary due to relapse, to get to a place where addictions no longer have a hold over you.

 With that said, how much does rehab cost exactly?
 Inpatient rehab prices can vary.
 Depending on the care that you need, and the addiction you face, typically, prices range between $6,000 and $20,000.
 These numbers are approximations for 30-day inpatient programs.
 Outpatient programs generally cost less at around $5,000 to $10,000, which again is for 30 days of treatment.
 This a general range, and these prices can vary from center to center.

 Why Do Outpatient Rehab Programs Cost Less?

 Generally, outpatient programs allow a person to receive treatment while remaining in their own home environment.
-Because of this, outpatient rehab doesn’t require people to pay for room and board, and you would be separately responsible for acquiring these for yourselves, as they will not be provided to you.
-Those participating in outpatient rehab programs have to only pay for the cost of rehab services that they receive, which typically do not consume the full 24 hours per day.
+Because of this, outpatient rehab doesn’t require people to pay for room and board.
+You would be separately responsible for acquiring these for yourselves, as they will not be provided to you.
+Those participating in outpatient rehab programs have to only pay for the cost of rehab services that they receive.
+This is due to the fact that they typically do not consume the full 24 hours per day.